 - Collaborating with various computer specialists to make sure software is optimized.

 All of these tasks are vital to the work of a software developer, although they do vary depending on which industry the developer is working in.
-In order to complete these tasks effectively you need to have the right skills; these are what you learn when you study to be a software developer.
+In order to complete these tasks effectively, you need to have the right skills; these are what you learn when you study to be a software developer.
+You also need the right tools for the tasks, like the best text editors on the market.
 If you want to take a look at course options available then check out www.upskilled.edu.au.
 You should be able to find a course of study.

 What do you learn when studying to be a software developer?